MeshWorld India Logo MeshWorld.

 Troubleshooting

-VPN connects but no internet: Check IP forwarding is enabled (sysctl net.ipv4.ip_forward should return 1).
-Check the NAT rule on the server (iptables -t nat -L).
+VPN connects but no internet: Check IP forwarding (sysctl net.ipv4.ip_forward should return 1).
+Check the NAT rule (iptables -t nat -L).

-Slow speeds: WireGuard is kernel-level — speed issues are usually network path problems.
-Check your VPS’s bandwidth cap.
-Test with iperf3 between client and server.
+Slow speeds: WireGuard is kernel-level — check your VPS bandwidth cap.
+Test with iperf3.